-These Annual Leave provisions apply only to regular and limited term employees hired on or after July 15, 1977 and before the implementation date of this Agreement.
+These Annual Leave provisions apply only to regular and limited term employees hired on or after July 15, 1977, and before the implementation date of the 2015-2019 Agreement.

-As discussed more fully in Section 5 of this Article, effective upon implementation of this MOU, employees will no longer accrue annual leave.
-Instead, employees will accrue sick leave and vacation time pursuant to Article IV, Section 1 and Article V.
+As discussed more fully in Section 5 of this Article, effective upon implementation of the 2015-2019 MOU, employees no longer accrue annual leave.
+Instead, employees accrue sick leave and vacation time pursuant to Article IV, Section 1 and Article V.